 - Are offered in a multitude of formats (print, digital, in person, etc.) and to the full spectrum of university community members (students, faculty, staff, etc.).

-The Women and Gender Advocacy Center reports that in 2021, they provided 63 ongoing prevention and awareness campaigns or presentations that reached 4,017 people.
+The Survivor Advocacy and Foundational Education (SAFE) Center reports that in 2024, they provided 45 ongoing prevention and awareness campaigns or presentations that reached thousands of community members in person and online.

 Interpersonal Violence Programs: These programs aim to educate attendees on interpersonal violence such as sexual violence, relationship violence, and stalking, and how societal norms allow it continue.
 These programs help raise awareness to decrease perpetration.